 We, the underwritten delegates from the people, in convention met, do declare that the following articles shall form the constitution for the government of this State; and, by virtue of the powers in us vested for that purpose, do hereby ratify and confirm the same.

-To view Georgia’s Constitution of 1789 see the Digital Library of Georgia.
+To view Georgia’s Constitution of 1789, Georgia Archives.

 Section 1.
 The legislative power shall be vested in two separate and distinct branches, to wit, a senate and house of representatives, to be styled “The General Assembly.”